 Rich chocolate coconut truffles are made with coconut oil, cocoa powder and shredded coconut.
 Keto and low carb, they are sweetened with stevia.

 These keto chocolate coconut truffles are so easy to make, it’s ridiculous.
 They are amazing, too – rich and deeply chocolatey.
 If you like coconut, you will love these chocolate coconut truffles.
-(And you should also check out these amazing coconut haystacks).
+And you should also check out these amazing coconut haystacks and dark chocolate coconut clusters!

 The recipe is simple – mix together shredded coconut, coconut oil, cocoa powder and stevia.
 Chill briefly, then form into truffles and roll in toppings.